pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 Done
 ```

-Enter the following command in the serial console, enable the UDP of the ot-cli-ftd device, bind the device's 1022 port, and then send a 5-byte `hello` message to OTBR.
+Enter the following command in the serial console, enable the UDP of the FTD Joiner, bind the device's 1022 port, and then send a 5-byte `hello` message to OTBR.

 ```console
 > ot udp open